45% of Digital Political Ad Spend in 2024 Will Go to CTV

 We hate to answer a question with another question, but how long is a piece of string?
 The costs vary greatly depending on the type of ad you’re producing, and the type of creative that you intend to use.

-The creative and administrative work before filming begins in pre-production, such as developing the script and moodboard, scouting locations, to hiring actors and talent.
-Expect the majority of your budget to be spent here.
+The creative and administrative work before filming begins in pre-production.
+Expect the majority of your budget to be spent here and on the following items:

 The more localized the region, the lower the TV ad cost (because the number of impressions aired is lower than if you were to air on national television).
 While national ad spots tend to be more expensive, they generally yield a better return on investment.
 Advertisers have a more comprehensive pick of ad lengths to choose from (15 seconds, 30 seconds, and 60 seconds), while local spots come with more restrictions (limited to 30-second ad spots, for example).

-One notable prime-time event that empties advertisers’ pockets real quick is the Super Bowl.
-This year, a 30-second commercial costs on average $6.5 million.
+One notable prime-time event that empties advertisers’ pockets in a hurry is the Super Bowl.
+This year, a 30-second commercial costs an average of $7 million.
 A clear rule of thumb is the higher the viewership, the higher the price.

 Advertisers can place their ads in different time slots throughout the day, including breakfast, daytime, early peak, late peak, and nighttime.
 However, some times are pricier than others based on TV viewership statistics.